15 Air Conditioner Problems That Homeowners Face & Their Solutions

 An air conditioner filter plays an important role in keeping the airflow clean and free from dust and pollutants.
 A clogged air filter restricts the airflow, decreasing the efficiency of your air conditioning system.
 A dirty filter also reduces the ability of the system to cool the air effectively.

 Solution for a dirty AC filter:

 If you feel that your air conditioner’s airflow is feeling stuffy or clogged up, check the air filter and try cleaning it since it is probably that dirty air filter restricting the airflow.
-Pet owners should be extra careful about the air filters because they would need to change the air filter more often due to pet fur.
-You should change your air filter every 2 months if you have a pet at home.
+Pet owners should be extra careful about the air filters because they need to change the air filter more often due to pet fur.

 Solution for a frozen evaporator coil: